sparkbox/standard/design/design-foundry_image_guidelines.md

 When starting a post image, use this starter Illustrator file. https://www.dropbox.com/s/rx1m22xgybmh2mk/-Foundry%20Image%20Starter.ai?dl=0

-The file above, contains pre-created layers with each category background color.
+The file above contains pre-created layers with each category background color.
 Designers can turn off the ones they don’t need, and they’re ready to go.
 Some layers also contain image examples, the color guide, and pre-populated color swatches.

 ![](https://paper-attachments.dropbox.com/s_9EDE4747C43217AD4AEE83786B931C7D66AD1C729C8D13D539A157A9E65DAADB_1560350441871_Screen+Shot+2019-06-12+at+10.40.26+AM.png)